You can assign Writable Volumes to a user, group, computer, or organizational unit (OU).

 - A Windows 7 machine

 - A computer with Win2012-dev prefix to its name

 - A computer with Win2012-test prefix to its name

-- A machine can have only one Writable Volume attached to it at a given point in time.
+- A virtual machine can have only one Writable Volume attached to the virtual machine at a given time.

 - A Writable Volume must be enabled before it can be attached.
 See Enable a Writable Volume (2.x).

 - Detach the volume before performing any update to the OS.

 - Detach all Writable Volumes when performing any revert, recompose, or refresh of the virtual machines.

 - When App Volumes and VMware Dynamic Environment Manager are used together and a Dynamic Environment Manager condition references file or registry data on an App Volumes volume, the All AppStacks Attached trigger must be selected.
 This ensures that the Dynamic Environment Manager evaluates the condition after all volumes are attached.